Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering

-In pay as performance regulation markets, the regulation mileage payments compensate battery units and other regulating units for every megawatt deployed toward following the system-level AGC signal sent out by ISOs continuously (every four seconds).
-In ISO practice, this system-level AGC signal is dispatched to each regulation market participant, based on the regulation market outcome.
-The regulation market participants then follow these dispatched AGC signals (i.e., the unit-level AGC signals) for regulation mileage provision.
-To accurately represent BESS's AGC signal following activities in the proposed bi-level framework, the unit-level AGC signal dispatched to each battery unit needs to be properly modeled.
-In this paper, a participation factor (PF) is defined using (U6)-(U8), for simulating the AGC signal dispatch process and obtaining the unit-level AGC signal for every battery unit.
-The proposed PF and the AGC signal dispatch simulation enable us to perform detailed studies on the impact of BESS's AGC signal following activities on its state of charge (SOC) management and batteries' degradation cost.
+In existing works, regulation mileage deployment (AGC dispatch) is usually modeled on the battery's state of charge (SOC) at the end of each market clearing interval (5 or 15 minutes) using predetermined factors of unit's regulation mileage participation $P_{i,t}^{RgM}$ \cite{MvsT2,MPQC,NAPS}.
+However, modeling SOC with this resolution (5 or 15 minutes) cannot capture SOC changes resulted from following AGC signals, since AGC signals are usually sent out every 4 seconds.
+It is important to monitor SOC changes resulted from following AGC signals to understand the effect of AGC following activities on BESS's degradation costs and operation.
+To accurately represent BESS's AGC signal following activities, the unit-level AGC signal dispatched to each battery needs to be properly modeled.
+Using (U8)-(U10), a participation factor (PF) is defined to simulate the AGC signal dispatch process and obtain the unit-level AGC signal for every battery.
+The proposed PF and the AGC signal dispatch simulation enable us to perform detailed studies on the impact of BESS's AGC signal following activities on its SOC management and battery degradation cost.